maoberlehner/markus-oberlehner-net/content/blog/the-ioc-container-pattern-with-vue.md

 Another possibility would be to use plugins to make certain services globally available.
 Although this is also a valid approach, there are some disadvantages: First, normal plugins are not code splittable, but you could solve this with a similar approach as we did in the second example of our service container.

 In addition, plugins are always global.
-With the provide / inject approach, **you can decide to provide the service container on a route level and have different service containers with different implementations of your services for each route.**
+With the provide/inject approach, **you can decide to provide the service container on a route level and have different service containers with different implementations of your services for each route.**

 <div class="c-content__broad">
   <div class="c-twitter-teaser">